-Cara Harding is a psychiatrist, who’s intrigued by a multiple personality disorder, its relationship and USA in law.
+Cara Harding is a psychiatrist, who’s intrigued by a multiple personality disorder.
 Denying that it exists, she’s trying to figure out what is happening then with persons supposedly suffering from this illness and what’s the root of the problem.
 As Joseph Kinkirk, a convicted murderer is sent to be executed, she is on a race with time to determine the cause of his behavior.
 By closely examining the personalities that surface she will soon discover that all of them have something in common.
-Her father, also a psychiatrist, will introduce her to David Bernburg, a patient of his that is apparently the real deal.
-Closing in on the source of this conditions she will soon find herself in grave danger as she learns the story of an old man who possesses unusual ability…
+And that will put her in grave danger…

 Directors: Måns Mårlind, Björn Stein